dirvine/data_chain/docs/0029-data-chains.md

 Whilst it was thought that a [DataChain] did not require the use of a magic number, there is a requirement at this time for it to know the group size used in the network for group consensus.
 This is unfortunate and hopefully will be factored out.
-Teh use of group size though is required on groups splitting and the chain progressing.
+The use of group size though, is required on groups splitting and the chain progressing.
 As this happens a link will potentially lose majority.
 In this case the data chain needs to us another factor to decide quorum has been met and this size is the group size figure.